benuh/ML_AL_Notes/guides/fundamentals/HYPERPARAMETER_TUNING_GUIDE.md

 # Easy to overfit to validation set during tuning
 ```

-**Important:** Even with CV, extensive hyperparameter tuning can overfit to the CV folds themselves.
-For unbiased performance estimates when tuning many hyperparameters:
+**Important:** Even with CV, extensive hyperparameter tuning introduces optimistic bias.
+The bias grows with the number of hyperparameter configurations tested.

+**Expected bias:** For m configurations tested with CV validation score s and true variance σ²:
+- Expected optimistic bias ≈ σ × √(2 log m)
+- Example: Testing m=100 configs with σ=0.02 → bias ≈ 0.02 × √(2 log 100) ≈ 0.06
+- This means your CV score may be ~6% higher than true generalization performance

+**Nested CV eliminates this bias:**

 ```python
 from sklearn.model_selection import cross_val_score